Sholycul/what-happens-when/README.rst

 "google.com" many blocks of code run and the suggestions will be refined with each keypress.
 It may even suggest "google.com" before you finish typing it.
+Imagine you press the "g" key.
+This action triggers a signal, an interrupt, that travels from the keyboard to the operating system (OS).
+The OS recognizes this interrupt and identifies it as a keypress.
+It then relays this information to the browser application that's currently in focus.

+Within the browser, a specific module responsible for handling user input takes over.
+This module parses the keypress data, recognizing it as the letter "g."
+Now, the browser's auto-complete functionality comes into play.
+It consults several resources to generate suggestions for you:

+Search History: The browser analyzes your past searches to see if "g" appears at the beginning of any frequently visited websites.
+If there's a match, like "google.com," it gets prioritized in the suggestion list.

+Bookmarks: Similar to search history, the browser checks your bookmarks for any URLs that begin with "g."
+Bookmarked entries often hold higher weight in auto-complete suggestions.

+Cookies: Websites you visit often store small data files called cookies on your device.
+These cookies can contain information about your preferences and browsing habits.
+The auto-complete feature may consider cookies to suggest relevant websites based on your past interactions.

+Popular Searches: The browser might also incorporate a broader search by factoring in popular searches from the internet as a whole.
+This ensures the suggestions include commonly visited websites that begin with "g," even if you haven't interacted with them before.

+With every subsequent keypress, like "o" or "o," the auto-complete algorithm refines the suggestions further.
+By the time you reach "google.com," the browser may have predicted your intent and placed "google.com" at the top of the list, ready for you to simply select it and navigate to the website.

+This entire process, from the physical keypress to the refined suggestions, happens incredibly fast, creating a seamless and time-saving user experience.

 The "enter" key bottoms out
 ---------------------------